Complexities of Child Support | TruNorth Divorce

 Exceptions State guidelines provide for calculations based on incomes up to a certain threshold, e.g. $30,000 per month.
 When parents’ incomes are higher than the state’s threshold, the court determines the appropriate amount based on the needs/lifestyle of the children.
 Additionally, states have a self-support reserve (SSR), which is the minimum amount for income a parent may keep after paying their child support, ensuring that child support does not completely impoverish the paying parent.

-Paying More or Less than State Requirements You may want to set child support at a higher amount than the guidelines suggest to accommodate your children’s needs and lifestyle.
+Paying More or Less than State Requirements Most states require that you submit financial statements for both parents and a child support worksheet that complies with state requirements.
+You can set child support at a higher amount than the guidelines suggest to accommodate your children’s needs and lifestyle.
 But can you agree to pay less?
 If the court is not overseeing payments and there is a mutually agreed amount determined in mediation, collaborative divorce or on your own, parents can agree on a figure that is less than the specified amount.
+Some states, like Maryland, require that parents file a financial statement and a child support worksheet that specifies the amount that is to be paid in child support.
 However, if the receiving parent becomes dissatisfied with this amount, he or she may petition the court to uphold an amount based on the state’s guidelines.
 Some states go even further by not allowing parents to waive or bargain away a child’s right to receive support, requiring financial statements from both parents to set a minimum amount of child support.

 What Counts as Income?